embroider-build/embroider/PORTING-ADDONS-TO-V2.md

    ```

 1. `In test-app/package.json`, change the top-level "name" to "test-app", remove the "ember-addon" section, and remove "ember-addon" from keywords.
-1. At the top-level of the project run `yarn install`.
+1. At the top-level of the project, run `yarn install`.
 1. In `test-app/ember-cli-build.js` switch from the dummy app build pipeline to the normal app build pipeline:

    ```diff